Sign in →

 1. Morning (8 a.m.) and afternoon (4 p.m.) specimens are preferred.

-2. Include time of draw.
+2. Include time of collection.

 Specimen Minimum Volume